 Spinach artichoke dip is served as a shared appetizer at restaurants, potlucks, and sports gatherings.
-This skinny, slow cooker version will please any crowd!
+This low-carb slow cooker or Instant Pot version will please any crowd!

-While the ingredients might look nice and pretty all sectioned off in my slow cooker for this first pic but I made a complete mess when I went to stir everything together.
-I suggest mix this all up in a large bowl and adding it to the slow cooker afterwards.
+While the ingredients might look nice and pretty all sectioned off in my slow cooker and pressure cooker for the but I made a complete mess when I went to stir everything together.
+Be sure to spray cooking spray before adding the ingredients in.
+It really will make a difference.

 - Prep Time: 10 mins